 1. Spend quality time with your partner

 Becoming a parent is one of life’s most precious moments for parents.
-However, once the baby arrives, the child’s mother will be occupied with several things.
-You may not have adequate time to spend with your partner.
+However, once the baby arrives, the child’s mother will be occupied with baby care.
+As a result, you may not have adequate time to spend with your partner.

-Pregnancy is the best time for you to spend quality time with your partner.
-So be her support system and indulge in activities such as cooking together, going for walks or something that interests you both.
+Pregnancy is the best time to spend quality time with your partner.
+So be her support system and indulge in activities such as cooking together, going for walks, or something that interests you both.
 You can even plan romantic dates before your baby arrives.
 Once the baby arrives, moments like these will become treasured memories.

-The phrase “Sleep like a baby” is wholly misplaced because new parents realize that babies do not sleep a lot or at least not in one stretch.
+The phrase “Sleep like a baby” is wholly misplaced because new parents realize that babies do not sleep much, or at least not in one stretch.
 They wake up several times during the night, keeping you awake.
 It is one of the fatherhood challenges you may face during your early child-rearing journey.

 Sleep as much as you can or whenever you can before the baby arrives.
 Even after delivery, you can take a 15-minute nap to refresh.
 These naps are essential if you don’t want to suffer from fatigue.